yussehernandezmora/PyRate/tutorials/pyrate_tutorial_1.md

 # Check species names for typos and inconsistent spelling

-PyRte implements an algorithm to check for inconsistent spelling in species names (expected format: *Genus\_species*) as these can occur frequently especially in large datasets and hamper the accuracy of the analysis.
+PyRate implements an algorithm to check for inconsistent spelling in species names (expected format: *Genus\_species*) as these can occur frequently especially in large datasets and hamper the accuracy of the analysis.
 This is implemented in the function `-check_names`, which requires a text file containing one species name for each row.
-The function can use directly text file (\*\_SpeciesList.txt) generated in the steps described above while preparing yRate's input files.
+The function can use directly text file (\*\_SpeciesList.txt) generated in the steps described above while preparing PyRate's input files.

 The function is called as follows: